w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/no-keyboard-traps.md

 :::tests
 **Procedure**
+For each interface element:
-1. Navigate to each interface element.
-Ensure that you can exit from it in a forward or backward direction.
+1. Check that you can exit from it in a forward or backward direction.

 **Expected results**
 - #1 is true